 Can we apply for a grant from The Skatepark Project?

-- If your organization has already received a grant larger than $1,000 from the organization for the same project, it is not eligible to apply for another grant from The Skatepark Project.
+• If your organization seeks funds for the construction of a NEW skatepark, it is eligible to apply for a grant from The Skatepark Project.

 Grants are based on a one-time, single-year award, although they may be paid over more than one year, if appropriate.
 The organization does not provide sustaining funds or multi-year grants.